Brazil national under-23 football team: 2012 Summer Olympics – London

+Before the Games, Brazil beat Great Britain 2–0 in a friendly game.

 Brazil, under coach Mano Menezes, was defeated by Mexico 2–1 in the gold medal match, played on 11 August, after beating Egypt, Belarus and New Zealand in the preliminary round, Honduras in the quarter-finals and South Korea in the semi-finals.
-Before the Games, they beat Great Britain 2–0 in a friendly game.

 2016 Summer Olympics – Rio de Janeiro

 Brazil vs Honduras during the men's football tournament at the 2016 Summer Olympics.

 Brazil finished in the first position in the group stage, ahead of Denmark (won 4–0), Iraq (tied 0–0) and South Africa (tied 0–0), with the two latter games were a slumpy start for Brazil.
 In the second round, Brazil beat Colombia 2–0 and in the semi-final match, Brazil played a one-sided game against Honduras and won 6–0.

 In the final against Germany, on 20 August 2016 – the first match between the two teams in any FIFA-sanctioned tournament since the historic 2014 FIFA World Cup semi-final – Brazil edged a 5–4 victory on penalties after a 1–1 draw.
 Neymar, captaining the side, scored the decisive penalty to win the tournament for the first time ever.
+Both opposing coaches — Rogerio Micale for Brazil and Horst Hrubesch for Germany — downplayed the fact that the gold medal match was a rematch of the World Cup semi-final, but some fans viewed the Olympic final as a chance for revenge and redemption.

 2020 Summer Olympics – Tokyo

 Brazil qualified for the 2020 Summer Olympics as the runners-up, of the 2020 CONMEBOL Pre-Olympic Tournament in a rather difficult campaign.

-The team finished at the top of their group with 7 points, following a 4–2 win over Germany, a 0–0 draw to Ivory Coast and a 3–1 win over Saudi Arabia.
+In the Olympic tournament finals, Brazil finished at the top of their group with 7 points, following a 4–2 win over Germany, a 0–0 draw to Ivory Coast and a 3–1 win over Saudi Arabia.
 They beat Egypt 1–0 in the quarter-finals, and Mexico in the semi-finals with a 4–1 victory in the penalty shootouts following a 0–0 draw in extra time.
 In the final against Spain, Matheus Cunha opened the score for Brazil in the first half and a Mikel Oyarzabal goal in the second half forced the match into extra time; Malcom scored the winning goal in the 108th minute, which lead Brazil to their second Olympic gold medal, consecutively after their first win in Rio five years prior.

+Controversially, during the medal ceremony the players did not properly wear Brazil's official Olympic uniform provided by Chinese manufacturer Peak Sport, with the jackets tied around their waists so that their Nike shirts were visible on the podium.
+This was apparently under orders from the Brazilian Football Confederation, as Nike sponsors their football teams.
+Other Brazilian athletes complained that the football players were not part of the Olympic team.